puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 * `file:</PATH/TO/DB>;hsqldb.tx=mvcc;sql.syntax_pgs=true` when using the embedded database, replacing `</PATH/TO/DB>` with a local filesystem path
 * `//<HOST>:<PORT>/<DATABASE>` when using PostgreSQL, replacing `<HOST>` with the DB server's hostname, `<PORT>` with the port on which PostgreSQL is listening, and `<DATABASE>` with the name of the database
+    * Append `?ssl=true` to this if your PostgreSQL server is using SSL.

 ### `username`